Post-doctoral Fellow, School of Biological Sciences

 Categories: Academic-related Staff

-The University only accepts online application for the above posts.
-Applicants should apply online and upload an up-to-date C.V., including details of their research experience and publications.
-Review of applications will commence as soon as possible and continue until December 31, 2022, or until the post is filled, whichever is earlier.
+The University only accepts online applications for the above post.
+Applicants should apply online, and upload an up-to-date C.V. and a cover letter in PDF format.
+Review of applications will commence as soon as possible and continue until November 15, 2022, or until the post is filled, whichever is earlier.